Zyzto/Adati/README.md

 ### Settings
 - **Language**: Switch between English and Arabic (with RTL support)
 - **Theme**: Choose Light, Dark, or System theme
+- **Bad Habit Logic Mode**: Choose how bad habits affect timeline completion
+  - **Negative Mode (Default)**: Marking a bad habit counts as negative, reducing completion rate.
+Good habits add +1, bad habits subtract -1 when marked.
+If you only have bad habits, the timeline starts at 100% and decreases when you mark them.
+  - **Positive Mode**: Not marking a bad habit counts as positive.
+Good habits add +1 when completed, bad habits add +1 when NOT marked.
+This is the traditional behavior where avoiding bad habits is rewarded.
 - **Data & Export**: Import/export your data
 - **Advanced**: Database statistics and reset options
 - All preferences are saved automatically